 The temperature optima of insect herbivores and their host plants can differ (Berggren et al., 2009).
 Although some degree of warming may improve plant growth, insect populations are predicted to benefit more from high temperatures than their host plants.
 At high temperatures that are beneficial to herbivores, plants are likely to experience increased respiration and decreased photosynthetic efficiency due to photorespiration, thus decreasing their growth rate relative to their insect herbivores (Berggren et al., 2009).
 Because many herbivores feed exclusively on developing plant tissue, high temperatures may increase herbivory as a combined function of increased herbivore densities and either increased rates of leaf maturation or decreased plant growth, both of which would reduce availability of young leaves (Bale et al., 2002; Berggren et al., 2009)..

 For many organisms it is difficult to study effects of climate change on abundance because they have long lifespans.
 However, multivoltine insects may offer an opportunity to study the effects of changes in temperature and precipitation over a shorter time scale.
 Multivoltine insects complete multiple generations per season, with each generation experiencing a unique climate history.
 Multivoltine insects are predicted to benefit from climate change because of the potential to add additional generations due to advancing phenology (Bale et al., 2002; Kerr et al., 2019; Macgregor et al., 2019; Tobin et al., 2008).
 However, weather conditions within a year may affect the abundance of multivoltine insects independently from mean yearly trends in temperature and precipitation.
-For example, infestation severity on crops by the migratory, multivoltine, polyphagous crop pest, the potato leafhopper (Empoasca fabae) (Baker et al., 2015).
+For example, infestation severity on crops by the migratory, multivoltine, polyphagous crop pest, the potato leafhopper (Empoasca fabae) is less affected by advancing phenology caused by yearly warming than by within season temperatures(Baker et al., 2015).
+[DIRECTION OF EFFECT?
+HIGH TEMPS = MORE HOPPERS?].
 By aggregating measures across a growing season (and therefore multiple generations) we lose information on responses to weather at a time scale more appropriate to multivoltine insects.

 [Different life stages effected differently?
 Why are we looking for lagged effects?]